Daniel P. AveryShareholder

 Dan Avery practices as a shareholder in Carr Allison’s Birmingham (AL) office.
 His expertise includes general litigation matters, more specifically in the labor and employment and workers’ compensation areas.

-Dan is admitted to practice before all federal district courts in Alabama, as well as the United States Supreme Court.
+Dan is admitted to practice before all federal district courts in Alabama, as well as the US Supreme Court.
 He is actively involved in the Birmingham Bar Association and the Alabama Defense Lawyers Association.

 Dan earned his Bachelor of Arts from Birmingham-Southern College (AL) and earned his Juris Doctor from Cumberland School of Law at Samford University (AL).